Murder of Chester Poage: Elijah Page

 Page's mother would admit to neglecting her son, but denied ever abusing him.
-However, those who knew the family disputed this.
+Those who knew the family disputed this.
 To the day of his execution, which he denied her permission to attend, Page refused to have anything to do with his mother.
 He rejected her offers to speak to her, let alone visit him in prison.
 In contrast, Page reconnected with his biological father, Kenneth Chapman, who was absent from his life until he was 13.

 In the final week before Page's execution, Chapman visited him on a daily basis.
 Both he and Desiree said that while his actions were horrific, he was not as heartless as many had made him out to be.
 Chapman said Page's upbringing had shaped him into a murderer.
 He did not ask for people to feel sorry for him, but said few people would've been willing to accept their punishment in the way he did.

 Desiree said her brother had told her that he was haunted by what he'd done and thought about the crime on a nightly basis.
 She conceded that a major factor in her turning out differently is that she had been able to talk about her trauma, whereas her brother buried his feelings.
 Desiree admitted to having been a drug addict in the past, but said she'd eventually stopped.
 She also said that Page having not slept in four days and being high on meth and LSD at the time of the murder had most likely contributed to his actions that night.

 On the afternoon of July 9, 2007, Doug Weber announced that Page's sentence would be carried out on the night of July 11.
 Page was executed by lethal injection at South Dakota State Penitentiary in Sioux Falls on July 11, 2007.
 He was the first person executed in South Dakota since 1947 and the first person executed in South Dakota since the state reinstated capital punishment in 1979.
 At the age of 25, Page is also the youngest person executed in South Dakota in the modern era.
 No one younger than him has been executed in the United States since his execution.
 Page's last meal was steak, jalapeño peppers, onion rings, a salad, and ice cream.
 Asked if he had any last words, Page said he did not.

 In 2011, Poage's mother, Dottie Poage, said she respected Page's decision to stop fighting his sentence, after learning about the extent of his remorse.
 Page believed that he deserved to die for what he'd done.
 Shortly before Page's execution, Dottie admitted that she did have some pity for Page after learning about his upbringing and felt that he wasn't entirely to blame for the way he turned out.
 She said the system hadn't been adequate enough to help him, even though this did not excuse his actions.